 Thurgood Marshall Library

-Library orientation and instruction is provided by References Services either in formal or informal settings.
-Other facilities within the Library include: private study carrels, group study rooms, library instruction classrooms, conference rooms (two), and a 24/7 study gallery.
+References Services provide library orientation and instruction either in formal or informal settings.
+Other facilities within the Library include private study carrels, group study rooms, library instruction classrooms, conference rooms (two), and a 24/7 study gallery.

 School of Graduate Studies